ncldmg/zafxdp/docs/AFXDP_TRAFFIC_TESTING.md

 # AF_XDP Traffic Testing Guide

-This guide explains how to test AF_XDP with **real network traffic** instead of just testing infrastructure setup.
+This guide explains traffic testing with AF_XDP.

 ## Overview

-The tests in `src/lib/traffic_test.zig` actually:
+The tests in `src/lib/traffic_test.zig` do the following:
-- ✓ Create virtual network interfaces (veth pairs)
+- Create virtual network interfaces (veth pairs)
-- ✓ Inject real Ethernet frames into the network stack
+- Inject Ethernet frames into the network stack
-- ✓ Receive packets via AF_XDP sockets
+- Receive packets via AF_XDP sockets
-- ✓ Process packets through the pipeline
+- Process packets through the pipeline
-- ✓ Forward packets to other interfaces
+- Forward packets to other interfaces
-- ✓ Verify packet counts and stats
+- Verify packet counts and stats

 ---